-As deputy director, Kelly works to grow FLOW’s reach, revenue, programs, and partnerships.
+Kelly Thayer works to connect the public to FLOW’s freshwater-protection programs through all forms of communications–online, in print, and in person.
 Kelly has worked with FLOW since 2014, initially as a communications consultant helping to coordinate and support FLOW’s involvement in the Oil & Water Don’t Mix campaign to shut down the aging, cracked, and encrusted Line 5 oil pipelines in the open waters of the Mackinac Straits, where Lake Michigan and Lake Huron meet.

 Kelly’s experience includes research, writing, and organizing communities.
 His leadership skills include working with local, state, and national environmental campaigns.
 He served as volunteer co-chair of successful election campaigns to launch a countywide public bus transit system in 2006 and renew its funding by a 3-1 margin in 2011 in Benzie County.
 Kelly also helped to build and co-direct state and local coalitions to advance people-centered transportation policies and projects in Michigan from 1998-2005 while working with the Michigan Land Use Institute.